israpps/PS2Ident/README.md

 	0x0608 | CXR716080-105GG (Not confirmed)
 	0x060a | CXR716080-106GG
 	0x060c | CXR726080-301GB
-Mechacon chips released and 2 big families: pre-dragon (mecha ver <= 3) and dragon models (mecha ver >= 5).
+Mechacon chips fall into two primary families: pre-dragon (mecha ver <= 3) and dragon models (mecha ver >= 5).

-Pre-dragon family chip can be recognized more detailed by looking into Mechacon region.
-Region is coded into chip first symbol after dash.
-For example, if mechacon version is 0x0306 and region is 0x03 then it will be chip CXP103049-303GG, if region is Japan (0x00) then chip will be CXP103049-002GG, if Russia - CXP103049-501GG, etc.
-For Dragon family, sometimes chips can be recognized only by M Renewal Date, this parametr is more accurate then chip version.
-DTL dragon models report itself as odd numbered chip, but chip itself is the same.
+In the pre-dragon family, chip details can be discerned by examining the Mechacon region, which is denoted by the first symbol after the dash in the chip name.
+For instance, a chip with the Mechacon version 0x0306 and region 0x03 would be labeled as CXP103049-303GG.
+Similarly, for different regions like Japan (0x00) or Russia, the chip names would be CXP103049-002GG and CXP103049-501GG, respectively.

+In the case of dragon family chips, identification sometimes relies solely on the M Renewal Date parameter, which is more accurate than the chip version number.
+DTL dragon models present themselves as odd-numbered chips, although the chips themselves remain identical.

-Known chassis versions (this list maybe is not complete):
+Known chassis versions:

 	A-chassis	GH-001	SCPH-10000
 	A-chassis	GH-003	SCPH-15000